Patient Care: The Hospice Team

 The patient and his or her family are the most important members of the hospice team.
 The patient determines, with the rest of the hospice team, the kind of care that will be given.
 He or she has the option to discontinue hospice care at any time.
 The rest of the hospice team relies on the patient to let them know of needs, concerns and questions.

 Hospice Attending Physician

-The physician indicates that in his or her best judgment, the patient is appropriate for hospice.
-The physician continues to follow the patient and works with our staff to establish a plan of care that includes symtom management, equipment and supplies, and visit frequencies.
+The physician indicates in his or her best judgment, if the patient is appropriate for hospice.
+The physician continues to follow the patient and works with our staff to establish a plan of care that includes symptom management, equipment and supplies and visit frequencies.

-Good Sam’s full-time medical director will oversee the medical component of patient care, working closely with the primary-care physicians of patients residing at home and in nursing facilities as well as with the hospice team.
+Good Sam’s full-time medical director will oversee the medical component of patient care and will work closely with the primary-care physicians of patients residing at home and in nursing facilities as well as with the hospice team.

 The hospice nurse works closely with the physician to ensure that the patient is kept as physically comfortable as possible.
 Pain control and symptom management will be primary concerns.
 The hospice nurse makes scheduled visits and arranges for prescriptions and medical equipment as needed.
 There is always a hospice nurse on-call 24 hours a day, seven days a week for emergency situations.

 Hospice aides assist with personal care, such as bathing, hair care and nail care.
 The aides will also help educate families about changing a bed and safe transfer of the patient.

 Medical social workers provide individual and family counseling to help meet the challenges created by a terminal illness.
 They also help the patient and family members access the resources necessary for care.